telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-checkout.md

 # Create the Checkout Page

+**Figure 1.
+A screenshot of the Kendo UI Music Store Checkout page**

 ![kendo-checkout-screenshot](/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-checkout-screenshot.png)

-The Checkout page is navigated to when the user hovers over the Shopping Cart Menu and clicks the "Checkout" button.
-It provides the user with a chance to review the items in their cart.
-The user can change quantities or remove items from the cart and review the subtotal.
+Users navigate to the Checkout page when they hover over the Shopping Cart Menu and click the **Checkout** button.
+This provides them with a chance to review the items in their cart.
+Users can change quantities or remove items from the cart and review the subtotal.

+## Configuration

-## Create the Grid
+### Create the Grid

-We are using an MVVM bound [Kendo UI Grid](http://demos.telerik.com/kendo-ui/web/grid/index.html) widget to render the shopping cart contents on the checkout page.
-This is done by defining a &lt;div&gt; element and specifying **data-role="grid"**
+The examples use an MVVM-bound [Kendo UI Grid](http://demos.telerik.com/kendo-ui/web/grid/index.html) widget to render the shopping cart contents on the Checkout page.
+This is done by defining a `<div>` element and specifying `data-role="grid"`.

+###### Example

     <div id="cart-grid"
         data-role="grid"